Flat-Coated Retriever

 While Flat-Coated Retrievers had been highly popular with gamekeepers and hunters, World War II resulted in challenges like food shortages and limited transportation, causing the breed’s numbers to decline.
 After the World Wars, breeders turned their attention to preserving the breed and their history, which they did successfully.
 Since then, selective breeding has helped to restore this unique breed, and today, the Flat-Coated Retriever is popular as both a hunting and family dog.

-You can find Flat-Coated Retriever puppies from reputable breeders on the American Kennel Club’s website.
-The average Flat-Coated Retriever puppy price varies from about $2,000 to $3,000.
+You can find Flat-Coated Retriever puppies from reputable breeders on the AKC’s website.
+The average Flat-Coated Retriever puppy price varies from $2,000-$3,000.
 For that price, you’re usually getting a puppy who has been screened for potential health problems and temperament issues, and your puppy might have pedigree papers.
 You can also reach out to local shelters to see if there is a Flat-Coated Retriever to adopt.

 FAQs